siffiejoe/lua-moon/README.md

-This function works similar to `luaL_getmetafield`, but it looks for `key` in the environment/uservalue table of the object at index `idx`, and pushed the corresponding value to the top of the stack.
+This function works similar to `luaL_getmetafield`, but it looks for `key` in the environment/uservalue table of the object at index `idx`, and pushes the corresponding value to the top of the stack.
 If there is no uservalue table or no such field, `nil` is pushed instead.
 The return value is the type of the pushed value.